February 4, 2012

 Nd= Number of discordant

 Spearman rank correlation: Spearman rank correlation is a non-parametric test that is used to measure the degree of association between two variables.
-It was developed by Spearman, thus it is called the Spearman rank correlation.
-Spearman rank correlation test does not assume any assumptions about the distribution.
+The Spearman rank correlation test does not carry any assumptions about the distribution of the data and is the appropriate correlation analysis when the variables are measured on a scale that is at least ordinal.

 The following formula is used to calculate the Spearman rank correlation:

-di= the difference between the ranks of corresponding values Xi and Yi
+di= the difference between the ranks of corresponding variables

 Correlation Resources: